kibsbs/gameserver/README.md

 - **Galaxy**

-    Galaxy handles all serves and stores all song informations for JMCS and WDF.
+    Galaxy handles, serves and stores songs database for JMCS and WDF.
     It is not an official service, we made it internally for Gameserver.